tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

 Fibers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Search for buckets, buckets recovery, and buckets rebalancing are performed
+Searches for buckets, buckets recovery, and buckets rebalancing are performed
 automatically and do not require human intervention.

 Technically, there are multiple fibers responsible for different types of